alexlee22/indoor-tracking-blog/_posts/2016-04-11-What-I-did-on-the-Weekend.md

 ---
 layout: post
-title: RSSI Tests
+title: What I did on the Weekend
 date: 2016-04-12 02:24:00
 type: post
 published: true
 status: publish
 categories: []
 tags: []
-description: Testing RSSI with several Bluetooth technologies1
+description: Partied all night with google docs
 # 110 marker 1  234567890123456789012345678901234567890123456789012345678901234567890123456789012345678901234567890123456789
 twitter-body: you write here and it goes on the share for twitter
 featuredimg: polar-bear.jpg #if you put an image here it goes on twitter too